Lourdez/images/testing MD/project7.md

 # Infrastructure Monitoring and Alerting with AWS CloudWatch

-## Step Configure
+## First Step Configure
-+ Create an AWS EC2 instance and install a sample application that generates logs:
+- Create an AWS EC2 instance and install a sample application that generates logs:
-+ Configure CloudWatch to monitor the logs and trigger alerts based on predefined metrics:
+- Configure CloudWatch to monitor the logs and trigger alerts based on predefined metrics:

 ## Steps